Maryland Patient Safety Center

 Safe Tables are a shared learning forum for peers to exchange patient safety experiences, discuss best practices, network and learn from each other in an open, uninhibited and legally protected environment.

-Safe Tables are open to MPSC members only and are held in-person from 1:00 – 3:00pm EST.
+Safe Tables are open and FREE to MPSC members only and are held in-person from 1:00 – 3:00pm EST.

 Patient Safety Tools